Getting here is easy – if you are prepared

 Guest Harbour in Flørli

-Kolumbus: all-year collective transport offer, takes 10 cars and 95 passengers.
-Cheap and fast.
-Not in weekends.
-Read more and book.
+Kolumbus: all-year collective transport offer, takes 6 cars and 75 passengers.
+Cheapest ferry.
+Not on saturdays.
+Read schedule and book.

 Day Tours with Local Guides

 To Flørli on a daytrip is easily organised with a local guide – right from Stavanger city centre!
 Trips are organised by: